trstoyan/quickplan/README.md

 # List incomplete tasks in current project
 quickplan list

-# List all tasks including completed
+# List all tasks including completed (shows latest 5 completed at bottom)
 quickplan list --all

 # List tasks in a specific project
 quickplan list --project work --all

+# List tasks from all projects
+quickplan list --all-projects

+# List all tasks from all projects (including all completed)
+quickplan list --all-projects --all
 ```

 ### Archive Projects